nicolas-E1/nicolas-E1/README.md

 ## ⚡ Fun facts

-- 🛟 In the summer, I volunteer as a Lifesaver
+- 🛟 In the summer, I trade my keyboard for a whistle and become a Lifesaver—because who needs code when you can save lives?
-- 🍫 I love sweets
+- 🍫 I’m basically a human-sized candy jar.
+Sweets are my kryptonite.
-- ☕️ I can have an espresso before bed and sleep like a baby
+- ☕️ I can have an espresso before bed and still sleep like a baby.
+Caffeine fears me.
-- 🎵 I'm a music lover
+- 🎵 I’m such a music lover that even my code has a soundtrack.

 ## 👨‍💻 Programming languages and tools